 Good news!!!
-We are working hard to offer families a step up.
+We have been working hard to offer families a step up.

-The vast majority of our families will be eligible to benefit from the federal government’s childcare subsidy, starting in July 2018.
+The vast majority of our families are now eligible to benefit from the federal government’s childcare subsidy, which started in July 2018.
 As they say in German, “Juhuuu!” 🙂 This is excellent news for us all.

-As crazy as it sounds, this means that our fees also have to go up from about $10/hour to $11.77/hour to accommodate the extra administration … BUT, families will actually end up paying less, as it looks like (nearly) all of you will qualify for 50-85% subsidies from the government.
-So, although the fees will rise to just under $1600 per term, for a family recieving a 50% subsidy, the fees will in practice be about $800 per term.
+Our fees are set at $11.77/hour to accommodate the extra administration for the subsidy… BUT, families will actually end up paying less than they used to, as it looks like (nearly) all our families will qualify for 50-85% subsidies from the government.
+For a family recieving a 50% subsidy, the fees will in practice be about $800 per term.
 If you recieve the full 85% subsidy, you will in practice pay only about $240 per term!

 How does it work?
-Families sign up for the subsidy, and then the government works out how much of a subsidy you will receive.
-The subsidy is paid directly to the childcare provider (the GAP in this case), and you only pay the GAP the difference.
+Families sign up for the subsidy through myGov, and then the government works out how much of a subsidy you will receive.
+The subsidy is usually paid directly to the childcare provider (the GAP in this case), and you only pay the GAP the difference.
+Sometimes the subsidy is paid directly to families though.
+Families are responsible to make sure the total (raw) fees are paid – either through the subsidy or from their own pocket.

 So how much of a subsidy will you get?